What is a protection class?

 - Dimensions and thermal load

-Design measures are taken to prevent sparks or dangerous temperatures from occurring.
+Design measures are taken to avoid sparking or dangerous temperatures.

 - Typical application: Junction boxes, terminals, lighting

-The appliance is operated in an enclosure that is under positive pressure - this prevents the ingress of an explosive atmosphere.
+The appliance is operated in an enclosure that is pressurized - this prevents the ingress of an explosive atmosphere.

-- Typical application: analytical devices, control cabinets, label printers
+- Typical application: Analyzers, control cabinets, label printers

 - Labeling: e.g. Ex pxb